 The figure of Caleone was first introduced in Book 4, when he encountered Florio as the latter passed through Naples during his journey in pursuit of his beloved.
-At their first meeting, Florio, at this point a melancholic “pellegrino d’amore,” congratulated Caleone for his apparent good fortune and peaceful condition.
+At their first meeting, Florio, still a melancholic “pellegrino d’amore” at this point in the story, congratulated Caleone for his apparent good fortune and peaceful condition.
 Caleone attributed this condition to the impact of the lovely lady, whose good graces had also impressed Florio earlier in the narrative.
 When Florio inquired about the identity of this lady, Caleone introduces the woman thus: “il suo nome è da noi qui chiamato Fiammetta, posto che la più parte delle genti il nome di Colei la chiamino, per cui quella piaga, che il prevaricamento della prima madre aperse, richiuse” (4.16.4) [“Here we call her Fiammetta, though most people call her by the name of her by whom that wound was closed that was opened by the misbehavior of our first mother” (p.
 243)].
 This statement closely mirrors the author-narrator’s description of his own beloved, Maria-Fiammetta, whom he describes in the introductory section of the work: "lei nomò del nome di colei che in sè contenne la redenzione del misero perdimento che avvenne per l'ardito gusto della prima madre" (1.1.15) [“he… gave her as a first name that of the woman who contained in herself the redemption of that sad loss which resulted from the hungry appetites of our first mother” (p.
 3)].
-The obvious parallels between the two descriptions invite the reader to identify the figure of Caleone with that of the author-narrator and consider him a version of the author himself, who frequently alludes to Maria-Fiammetta as his beloved over the course of his works.
+The obvious parallels between the two descriptions invite the reader to identify the figure of Caleone with that of the author-narrator and consider him a version of the Boccaccio himself, who frequently alludes to Maria-Fiammetta as his beloved over the course of his works.

 When Florio meets Caleone again on his way back from Alexandria in Book 5, their situations have flipped: while Florio’s fortune has turned out well, Caleone is bitterly grieving, stating that duplicitous fortune has turned against him; now all he wishes for is to die (5.30).
 Similar to earlier scenes of consolation between Florio and the Duke, now Florio asks Caleone for more details about his condition.
 Caleone describes himself as a shipwreck tossed about at sea – the exact same metaphor used by the author-narrator in the beginning of the work to describe the turbulent state of lovers: “io misero nocchiero rimaso in mezzo mare sono d’ogni parte dalle tempestose onde percosso, e i furiosi venti, a’ quali niuna marinesca arte mi dà rimedio, m’hanno le vele, che già furono liete, levate, e i timoni, e niuno argomento m’è a mia salute rimaso” (5.30.3) [“I the poor helmsman am left in mid-ocean, buffeted by stormy waves from every side, and the furious winds, which no maritime skill can help me escape, have taken my formerly happy sails, and my rudders, and there is no strategy left for my rescue” (p.
 402)].
 It is therefore clear that a similar agony of unrequited love affects Caleone as well.